quantumlib/Cirq/docs/noise.md

 no other gate is applied, and similarly for p<sub>y</sub> and p<sub>z</sub>.

 A particular case of the asymmetric depolarizing channel is the case where each of the different Paulis occur with the same probability.
 This is encapsulated in the `DepolarizingChannel` gate, which takes a probability `p` such that each Pauli gate occurs with probability `p/3`.

 To construct channels, useful helpers are provided `cirq.asymmetric_depolarize` and `cirq.depolarize`.

-Finally another common case is when only a Pauli X (bit flip) can occur, or when only a Pauli Y (phase flip) can occur.
+Another common case is when only a Pauli X (bit flip) can occur, or when only a Pauli Y (phase flip) can occur.
 These correspond to `BitFlipChannel` and `PhaseFlipChannel` with helpers `cirq.bit_flip` and `cirq.phase_flip`.